AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

 These two examples are very simple but **promises** are very useful when dealing with big requests of data.

-In the example above we kept it simple and only resolved our promise but in reality you will also encounter errors so let's see how to deal with them:
+In the example above, we kept it simple and only resolved our promise.
+In reality, you will also encounter errors.
+So let’s see how to deal with them:

 ```javascript
 const myPromise = new Promise((resolve, reject) => {